vit-project/vit/CUSTOMIZE.md

 ### Formatters

-VIT provides all the standard formatters used in TaskWarrior.
+VIT provides all the standard formatters used in Taskwarrior.
 If you choose, you can override any default formatter with your own:

 1. Create a ```formatter``` directory in the user directory
 2. Find the formatter you want to override, e.g. ```description.truncated```